saasbook/hw-design-review/design_review.md

 After the meeting, each home team should produce a meeting report that highlights the
 following:

-* In the opinion of the home team, did the visiting team arrive at the meeting well prepared?
+1. In the opinion of the home team, did the visiting team arrive at the meeting well prepared?

-* In the opinion of the home team, were all the members of the visiting team present and actively engaged in the technical discussion (vs. one or two people dominating)?
+2. In the opinion of the home team, were all the members of the visiting team present and actively engaged in the technical discussion (vs. one or two people dominating)?

-* Based on the feedback, list at least two technical suggestions you received that, even if you don't have time to implement them, might represent an improvement to your app's design.
+3. Based on the feedback, list at least two technical suggestions you received that, even if you don't have time to implement them, might represent an improvement to your app's design.

+Evaluation of the report will focus on whether you provided well-explained answers to the above questions.
+For example, for question #1, don't just say "yes"; give a specific example of how the visiting team was well prepared (or not well prepared).